Godewaersvelde

-Godewaersvelde (/fr/; French Flemish: Godsvelde) is a commune in the Nord department in northern France, near the Belgian border.
+Godewaersvelde (/fr/; French Flemish: Godsvelde; Godewaarsvelde) is a commune in the Nord department in northern France, near the Belgian border.

 Location

 Godewaersvelde is in northern France along the Belgian border and is in the heart of Flanders, less than half an hour from Lille and Dunkirk.
 Godewaersvelde covers 1189 hectares or nearly 12 square kilometers and is crossed by several county roads: the R & D 948 which connects at the A25 interchange in Poperinge, 139 R & D that leads to Boeschèpe and Eecke, DR 18, which connects Route Méteren to Poperinge.